bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 Now whenever the user auth state changes, the uid will be updated in context.
 In order for a component to use the uid, it will need to request it from context.
-I could just add a `contextTypes` to all the components that need it, but that isn't the best idea.
-The context API is still experimental and could change, which would mean I would need to update each component that used it if something did change.
+I could just add a `contextTypes` to all the components that need it, but that isn't the best idea because the context API is still experimental and could change.
+This would mean I would need to update each component that used `contextypes` if something did change.
 The way around this is to extract that functionality into something that will provide the uid for me.

 I could do this with a HOC (higher order component) like in [this post](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076#.xaikh4ldc)